 Progression.
 When I bought my first Glimakra floor loom, I was sure it was the only loom I would ever need.
 A few years later, I saw an ad for a bigger, used Glimakra, and days later, I rented a van and brought it home too.

 A chance click on a website in 2012 landed me on Bryan Whitehead's listing for a 10 day Japanese Textile workshop outside Tokyo.
 Without hesitation, I signed up and began my exploration of indigo dyeing, shibori, katazome and silk reeling.
-That led me to begin dyeing my own fibers with natural dyes.
+I returned a couple of years later to learn how to cut, dye and sew by hand a traditional Japanese work jacket.
+Those experiences led me to begin dyeing my own fibers with natural dyes.

 I will continue to learn and refine the techniques I currently know.
 But one thing leads to another... so I invite you to follow me as I continue on this path.
 For more images of my work, please click on the links above, and visit my Pinterest page,